arnoldsouth/mastermind/README.md

 The objective of the game is to guess a secret code.

 To play the game, enter your guess in the input field and submit.
-The computer will evaluate your guess in the form of X and O symbols, count them, and then display the number of digits (if any) that are correct and in the correct location.
+The computer will evaluate your guess in the form of X and O symbols, count them, and then display the number of digits that are correct and/or in the correct location, if any.

 You have 10 attempts to guess the code correctly.
-If you guess the code correctly before you run out of attempts, you win the game.
-Otherwise, the game is over and you lose.
+If you run out of guesses, the game is over and you lose.

 ## Features

 - Difficulty levels of Easy, Medium, and Hard
 - The computer generates a secret code consisting of 4 to 6 numbers based on the difficulty level
 - The user has ten attempts to correctly guess the code
-- After each guess, the computer provides feedback stating how many numbers were correct and how many numbers were in their correct location
+- After each guess, the computer provides feedback stating how many numbers were correct and/or how many numbers were in their correct location
-- The application keeps track of the user's score based on the number of attempts needed to guess the code
+- The application keeps track of how many attempts the user made before guessing the code
-- The user can view their score and the winning code after completing the game
+- The user can view the correct code after completing the game

 ## Getting Started

 To run the application, you will need to have Node.js installed on your machine.
-Clone this repository and navigate to the root directory.
+Clone this repository and navigate to the respective frontend/backend directory.

 ### Frontend